About Autism

 The Misinterpretation

-Independent people within the autism spectrum can be easily shunned, disbelieved and penalised for being articulate and not be appreciated for gaining certain levels of intelligence.
+Independent people within the autism spectrum can be easily shunned, disbelieved and penalised for being articulate and not being appreciated for gaining certain levels of intelligence.
 This means they can face hostile attitudes & be wrongly treated as untrustworthy.
-This can lead to many forced masks their difficulties to avoid stigma and negative typecasting.
+This can lead to many being forced to mask their difficulties to avoid stigma and negative typecasting.

 Difficulties Examples